 The former Mohawk Tannery site, also called Granite State Leathers, encompasses approximately 30 acres on the Nashua River in Nashua.
 The tannery operation occupied about 15 of the 30 acres and produced tanned hides for leather between 1924 and 1984.
-It has been inactive since then, and the adjacent residential community has expanded in the vicinity of the site.
+It has been inactive since then.

-The estimated 60,000 cubic yards of sludge that remain in the lagoons and unlined landfills are a continuing potential threat to groundwater and the Nashua River.
-None of the disposal areas were designed, constructed, or maintained in accordance modern standards, and there are concerns about migration of dissolved contaminants and the possibility of a catastrophic washout during a flood.
+An estimated 60,000 cubic yards of sludge remains in the lagoons and unlined landfills and continues to present a potential threat to groundwater and the Nashua River.
+These disposal areas were not designed, constructed, or maintained in accordance modern standards, and therefore the possibility of a catastrophic washout during a flood remains an ongoing concern.
 The site was proposed for the National Priorities List (NPL) on the basis of these past disposal practices.
 The site has not been added to the NPL.

-The New Hampshire Department of Environmental Services, the EPA, and the city of Nashua continue to review options for this site.
+The New Hampshire Department of Environmental Services (DES), the EPA, and the city of Nashua continue to review options for this site.
 During 2009 the EPA conducted pilot tests to determine whether the site can be stabilized in place using a solidification stabilization process.
-Such an approach would be less expansive than excavating and hauling the material to a suitable disposal site, while still allowing the site to be suitable for some types of reuse.
-The results of the study were mostly positive.
+Such an approach would be less expansive than excavating and hauling the material to a suitable disposal site, while still allowing the site to be suitable for certain types of reuse.

 In 2012 the City of Nashua demolished the dilapidated main tannery buildings, which had become a public safety concern.
 In 2012 DES and EPA initiated a study of the southern parcel to determine if all or a portion of the parcel met cleanup criteria and would not present a risk to human health or the environment.
 The study of the southern parcel is expected to be completed in late 2013.